-The lawmakers are dubbing the measure “Jamie’s Law” after Jamie Guttenberg, who was one of the 17 people killed during the 2018 attack on Stoneman Douglas High School.
+The lawmakers are dubbing the measure “Jaime’s Law” after Jaime Guttenberg, who was one of the 17 people killed during the 2018 attack on Stoneman Douglas High School.

 “Background check laws are one of the few gun control measures almost universally supported across both sides of the aisle,” Book said in a statement on the legislation.
 “Jaime’s Law is a common sense solution to ensure those who are already legally prohibited from purchasing firearms are unable to purchase ammunition to fill those firearms.”

 Book is a member of the Marjory Stoneman Douglas Public Safety Commission, which was established to investigate the causes of the shooting and offer recommendations to further secure the state’s schools.